drug-design/course/docs/chapters/molecular-graphics.md

 #### 1995-now

-"1995-now": A large range of graphic workstations became available to meet the need of modeling applications ranging from simple, small molecules to complex macromolecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/1995-now-71da054f'><i class='fa fa-play' aria-hidden='true'></i></button>"1995-now": A large range of graphic workstations became available to meet the need of modeling applications ranging from simple, small molecules to complex macromolecules.
 Basic inexpensive systems like PC or Macintosh combined with efficient graphic software were available for less than $1.000 and provided visualization means that were accessible to all.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer